Tyrrrz/CliFx/Readme.md

 In order to implement `ICommand`, the class needs to define an `ExecuteAsync(...)` method.
 This is the method that gets called by the framework when the user decides to execute this command.

-As a parameter, this method takes an instance of `IConsole`, which is an abstraction around the system console.
+As the only parameter, this method takes an instance of `IConsole`, which is an abstraction around the system console.
 Use this abstraction in place of `System.Console` whenever you need to write output, read input, or otherwise interact with the console.

 With the basic setup above, the user can now run the application and get a greeting in return: